onap/vnfrqts-requirements/docs/Chapter5.rst

 -  The included files must have unique file names within the scope of the VNF.

--  OpenECOMP does not support a directory hierarchy for included files.
+-  ONAP does not support a directory hierarchy for included files.

    -  All files must be in a single, flat directory per VNF.